Horse Breeds & types

 They do not breed true and the colour can come from almost any colour combination, depending on the recessive gene present.

 Palomino to Palomino will not, unfortunately, guarantee a golden foal!
-Cremello to chestnut almost certainly will.
+Cremello to chestnut however, almost certainly will.

 Palominos registered with the Society are inspected after their foal year and, once passed, are eligible to be shown in classes affiliated to the Society.
 Most of them also compete in many other types of classes also.
 They can be seen taking part in every sphere of ridden activities.